misterizzo/marketingops/wp-content/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.1.19 =

+* Fix: The 'Never cache URL(s)' option is now compatible with URLs that contain non-ASCII characters.
+* Fix: Enhance the plugin update process by implementing new functionality to remove related cron jobs automatically.

 = 2.1.18 =